msrahman04/React-Basic-Guide/README.md

 s
 This modularity allows your code to be more maintainable as it grows because you can add, update, and delete components without touching the rest of our application.

 The nice thing about React components is that they are just JavaScript.
-Let's see how you can write a React component, from a JavaScript perspective: